joshcbrown/hacs/README.md

                            whether to save a shell script to print the image. executing the shell script will be significantly more performant.
+  -i,--invert              duplicate and invert the colours of the image.
   FILEPATH                 path to image file -h,--help                Show this help text